ADD CONDITION

 What to Avoid

 If you are using this medication, it's important to know when to stop and seek medical advice.
-You should stop using it and consult a doctor if your cough lasts more than 7 days, comes back frequently, or is accompanied by fever, rash, or a persistent headache, as these may indicate a serious condition.
+You should stop using it and consult a doctor if your cough lasts more than 7 days, keeps coming back, or is accompanied by fever, rash, or a persistent headache, as these may indicate a serious condition.
 Additionally, if you experience a severe sore throat or if irritation, pain, or redness lasts or worsens, you should also reach out to a healthcare professional.
-Lastly, if a sore mouth does not improve within 7 days, it's advisable to stop use and consult your doctor.
-Your health and safety are paramount, so don’t hesitate to seek help if you have any concerns.
+Lastly, if a sore mouth does not improve within 7 days, it's advisable to stop use and ask for medical guidance.

 Side Effects

-If you experience a sore throat that is severe, lasts more than two days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor promptly, as these symptoms may indicate a serious condition.
+If you experience a severe sore throat that lasts more than two days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor right away, as these could be signs of a serious condition.
+Additionally, if your cough persists for more than seven days, tends to come back, or is accompanied by fever, rash, or a persistent headache, you should also seek medical advice.

 Warnings and Precautions